-(1) This represents the NEO's annualized base salary as of May 31, 2023, except for Mr. Gibson as described in footnote 4.
-It may differ from base salary paid for fiscal 2023 reflected in the Fiscal 2023 Summary Compensation Table, which is contained in the Named Executive Officer Compensation section of this proxy statement, due to timing of salary increases, start dates, etc.

-(2) These columns represent the range of payout that each NEO has the opportunity to earn.
+- (1) This represents the NEO's annualized base salary as of May 31, 2024, except for Mr. Schrader and Mr. Rivera as described below.
+It may differ from base salary paid for fiscal 2024 reflected in the Fiscal 2024 Summary Compensation Table, which is contained in the Named Executive Officer Compensation section of this proxy statement, due to timing of salary increases, start dates, etc. - (2) These columns represent the range of payout that each NEO has the opportunity to earn.
 The minimum potential payout indicates that no payout is earned if achievement is below threshold.
-The maximum potential payout is based on the percentage of base salary that each NEO can earn for maximum achievement.

-(3) Actual incentive compensation earned is calculated as annualized base salary multiplied by the percentage of base salary achieved and is provided in the Fiscal 2023 Summary Compensation Table, which is contained in the Named Executive Officer Compensation section of this proxy statement.

-(4) Mr. Gibson's calculated amounts are based on the on the performance metrices applicable and a pro-rata share of time spent as CEO and COO.
+The maximum potential payout is based on the percentage of base salary that each NEO can earn for maximum achievement. - (3) Actual incentive compensation earned is calculated as annualized base salary multiplied by the percentage of base salary achieved and is provided in the Fiscal 2024 Summary Compensation Table, which is contained in the Named Executive Officer Compensation section of this proxy statement. - (4) Mr. Schrader's base salary is calculated based on the pro-rata share of time spent as SVP and CFO and VP, Finance and Investor Relations during fiscal 2024. - (5) Mr. Rivera's base salary is calculated based on the pro-rata share of time spent as SVP and CFO and a senior advisor to the Company during fiscal 2024.